Previous dayApril 21, 2026Next day

 -0.3 km---✓ ReviewedUSGS →

-April 21, 2026 brought a magnitude 2.1 earthquake 14 km SSW of Santa Barbara, CA, logged at 16:48 UTC.
+A magnitude 2.1 earthquake was recorded 14 km SSW of Santa Barbara, CA on April 21, 2026 at 16:48 UTC.
 At a depth of just -0.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 34.303°, -119.744°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 34.303°N, -119.744°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21